METAL AIR WATER SYRINGE TIP

 AUTHORITIES SAY?

-Health authorities from around the world set many recommendations for sterilization processes, but when an item is difficult to clean, single-use products should be used.
+Health authorities from around the world set many recommendations for sterilization processes, but when an item is difficult to clean, like air water syringe tips, single-use products should be used.

 „Considerations in selecting cleaning methods and equipment include: